napalm-automation/napalm-automation.github.io/_posts/2017/2017-11-06-reunification_first_release_announcement.md

 ---
 title: "Reunification first release announcement"
 author: dbarrosop
-description: "New napalm with all the unified drivers is now officially here.
+description: "New napalm with all the core drivers is now officially here.
 Come and check it out."
 tags: ["news"]
 ---